The deposit certificate

 This document is necessary for the registration of your company on the Guichet unique website.

-What information is mentioned on the deposit certificate ?
+What information is mentioned on the deposit certificate?

 The certificate of deposit of funds, in order to be valid, must contain the following mandatory information:

-• The name of the company in formation.
+• The name of the company

 • The legal form of the company